 In November 2016, the FASB issued ASU No. 2016-18, "Statement of Cash Flows (230) - Restricted Cash."
-ASU No. 2016-18 requires an entity to include amounts described as restricted cash and restricted cash and restricted cash and restricted cash equivalents with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
+ASU No. 2016-18 requires an entity to include amounts described as restricted cash and restricted cash and restricted cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 It is effective for annual reporting periods beginning after December 15, 2018.
 The Company has adopted ASU 2016-18 and its adoption had no material impact on its financial statements.

 In July 2017, the FASB issued a two-part ASU No. 2017-11, I. Accounting for Certain Financial Instruments with Down Round Features and II.
 Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception.
 ASU 2017-11 amends guidance in FASB ASC 260, Earnings Per Share, FASB ASC 480, Distinguishing Liabilities from Equity, and FASB ASC 815, Derivatives and Hedging.
 The amendments in Part I of ASU 2017-11 change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
-The amendments in Part II of ASU 2017-11 change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
-The amendments in Part II of ASU 2017-11 change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
-The amendments in Part I of ASU 2017-11 change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features amendments in Part I of ASU 2017-11 change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features amendments in Part I of ASU 2017-11 is effective for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
+The amendments in Part II of ASU 2017-11 re-characterize the indefinite deferral of certain provisions of Topic 480 that now are presented as pending content in the Codification, to a scope exception.
+Those amendments do not have an accounting effect.
+ASU 2017-11 is effective for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 The Company has adopted ASU 2017-11 and its adoption had no material impact on its financial statements.